cs50/labs/vigenere/README.md

 Now it's your turn to take things across the finish line by implementing the remaining functionality in `vigenere.c`.
 Remember that the user's keyword will probably consist of multiple letters, so you may need to calculate a new shift value for each letter of the plaintext; you may then want to move your `shift` function into your loop somehow.

-Remember also that every time you successfully encipher a character, you need to move to the next letter of the keyword (and wraparound to the beginning of the keyword if you exhaust all of its characters).
-But if you don't encipher a character (e.g., a space or a punctuation mark), don't advance to the next character of the keyword!
+Remember also that every time you encipher a character, you need to move to the next letter of _k_, the keyword (and wrap around to the beginning of the keyword if you exhaust all of its characters).
+But if you don't encipher a character (e.g., a space or a punctuation mark), don't advance to the next character of _k_!

 And as before, be sure to preserve case, but do so only based on the case of the original message.
 Whether or not a letter in the keyword is capitalized should have no bearing on whether a letter in the ciphertext is!